Advanced

 })

 By default, the transaction fees will be paid in the native token and extracted from the Safe account, so there must be enough funds in the Safe address.
-However, depending on how we want the transactions to be paid, there are two other ways we can initialize the Safe4337Pack.

 A paymaster will execute the transactions and get reimbursed from the Safe account, which must have enough funds in the Safe address in advance.